Ask Your Boiler and System Questions or Leave Your Comments Here

 Steaming crabs

-Caution: All drawings are conceptual drawings for illustration purposes only and may be incomplete.In the coastal areas of the Chesapeake Bay and inland water ways the steaming and selling of crabs is a business as is a lot of other coastal areas.
+Caution: All drawings are conceptual drawings for illustration purposes only and may be incomplete.In the coastal areas of the Chesapeake Bay and inland waterways, the steaming and selling of crabs is a business, as is a lot of other coastal areas.
 There is nothing like a good steaming hot Maryland Blue crab.
-The question is asked many times how to pipe steam boilers to do the steaming of these scrumptious crustaceans.
-There are many ways to pipe the boilers but here one of the best piping diagrams I have come across.
-It came from an old friend named Owen Hartlove of Baltimore.
+The question is often asked about how to pipe steam boilers for the steaming of these scrumptious crustaceans.
+There are many ways to pipe the boilers, but here is one of the best piping diagrams I have come across.
+It came from an old friend, Owen Hartlove, in Baltimore.

-We all know when it comes to using a steam boiler for anything other than steam heating the condensate gets put down the drain.
-That means we add a whole lot of fresh water, so the life expectancy of the boiler is greatly reduced.
-I have a list below of what should be done from sizing to piping which has given us the longest life from a steam boiler than any other diagram I have seen.
-The original installation may be more expensive, but they work better and last longer, so it is worth it to do a better job up front and save $$$ overall.
-This gives us the driest steam for better tasting crabs.
-Remember our installations affect the taste of the crab and success of our customer.
+We all know that when it comes to using a steam boiler for anything other than steam heating, the condensate gets put down the drain.
+That means we add a substantial amount of fresh water, which significantly reduces the boiler's life expectancy.
+I have a list below of what should be done from sizing to piping, which has given us the longest life from a steam boiler than any other diagram I have seen.
+The original installation may be more expensive, but it works better and lasts longer, making it worth the investment to do a better job up front and save money overall.
+This gives us the driest steam for better-tasting crabs.
+Remember, our installations affect the crab's taste and the success of our customers.

-2. Preheat feed water through domestic hot water coil or preferably from a hot water heater
+2. Preheat feed water through the domestic hot water coil or preferably from a water heater

 Adding hot water will get rid of oxygen and dissolved solids before entering the boiler.